SecZetta/integrations/slack/README.md

 Note: Any changes to the OAuth permissions requires the application to be reinstalled in the workspace.

+#### Create an Unique Slack Email Address for a Slack Channel

+To create an email address for a Slack Channel (or DM) take the following steps:

+- Open the channel (or DM) on your desktop
+- Click the channel or member name(s) in the conversation header
+- Click the `Integrations` tab.
+- Select `Send emails to this channel or conversation`.
+- Click `Get Email Address`.

+You can now use the email address in a SZ Email Notification to send the message to this Slack Channel (or DM).

+#### Remarks

 This concludes the Slack configuration.

 ### SecZetta Configuration